lrslab/anasfv/readme.md

 The **anasfv** project focuses on analyzing nanopore-sequenced data of PCR-amplified African Swine Fever Virus (ASFV).

-The workflow consists of two parts:
+The workflow consists of 4 parts:

 Part 1: Using nanopore-sequenced data of PCR-amplified ASFV to assemble a genome.